ChartIQ/ChartIQ-React-Native-SDK/README.md

 ### Known issues

 - Macs with Apple silicon processors have issues building the example app with flipper enabled.
-  In order to fix this, you need ether to update FlipperTransportTypes.h including the following line:
+  In order to fix this, you need either to update FlipperTransportTypes.h including the following line:
   ```
   #include <functional>
   ```